Order statistic

 In statistics, the kth order statistic of a statistical sample is equal to its kth-smallest value.

+Given a sample of size $n$, the kth order statistic is denoted $x_{(k)}$, with $1 \le k \le n$.

 Together with rank statistics, order statistics are among the most fundamental tools in non-parametric statistics and inference.

 Important special cases of the order statistics are the minimum and maximum value of a sample, and (with some qualifications discussed below) the sample median and other sample quantiles.

 When using probability theory to analyze order statistics of random samples from a continuous distribution, the cumulative distribution function is used to reduce the analysis to the case of order statistics of the uniform distribution.